Munster Football Association

-The Munster Football Association (MFA) is the governing body for association football in the Irish province of Munster.
+The Munster Football Association (Irish: An Cumann Peile na Mumhan; also known as the Munster FA and the MFA), is the governing body for association football in the Irish province of Munster.
 It is affiliated to the Football Association of Ireland and is responsible for organising the Munster Senior Cup and the Munster Senior League as well as numerous other leagues and cup competitions for junior teams.
 There are 13 leagues and approximately 800 teams affiliated with the MFA.